roryeiffe/Jenkins-Notes/jenkins.md

 1. Click "Configure"
 1. Locate "Scan Repository Triggers" and check the box "Periodically if not otherwise run"
 1. Select a time interval and save.
 Jenkins should scan for changes based on this interval and perform builds when new commits are pushed.
+1.

 ### Examples from 2/21:
 - https://github.com/roryeiffe/hello-world-jenkins
 - https://github.com/roryeiffe/simple-java-build

+### Accessing Private Repos
+In order to access a private repo, you must set up credentials in Jenkins.

+First, create a PAT (Personal Access Token) in Github by following these steps: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens.

+Make sure to copy the PAT.

+In Jenkins, go to Dashboard -> Manage Jenkins -> Credentials

+Add a new set of credentials:
+1. Kind: Username with password
+1. Scope: Global
+1. Username: Github username
+1. Password: PAT
+1. Click "Create".

+When configuring the source in your pipeline, just add the credentials that you just configured.